phillip-haydon/philliphaydon.com/_posts/2013-06-26-setting-up-ubuntu-and-nginx-on-azure.md

 	root@mono-sample-ph:~#

 As you can see when running `ls` again there's now a file called index.html.
 We can take a quick look at that by running `nano index.html`

+Nano is a text editor that is installed on Ubuntu by default.
+To exit out of Nano once you're done looking press <kbd>ctrl</kbd> + <kbd>x</kbd> which will close Nano and return you to the command-line.

+For a good beginners guide take a look at [The Beginner’s Guide to Nano, the Linux Command-Line Text Editor](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)

 ![](/images/setup-mono-on-ubuntu-11.png)